JacqulineWangu/Photos/README.md

 ## Authors

- Cyprian Munene, any other contributor after the completion of the work can be viewed at this GitHub repository
+ Jacquline Wangu, any other contributor after the completion of the work can be viewed at this GitHub repository

 ## Copyright